DrorT/vdjlfo/readme.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/yourusername/vdj-lfo-plugin/releases) page
+1. Download the latest release from the [Releases](https://github.com/DrorT/vdjlfo/releases) page
 2. Copy the plugin file to your VirtualDJ plugins folder:
-   - Windows: `C:\Program Files\VirtualDJ\Plugins\` or `C:\Users\[YourUsername]\Documents\VirtualDJ\Plugins\`
+   - Windows: `C:\Users\[USERNAME]\AppData\Local\VirtualDJ\Plugins64\SoundEffect`
-   - macOS: `/Applications/VirtualDJ/Plugins/` or `~/Documents/VirtualDJ/Plugins/`
+   - macOS: ?
 3. Restart VirtualDJ
-4. The plugin should now appear in the Effects/Plugins list as "Multi LFO Generator"
+4. The plugin should now appear in the Effects/Plugins list as "vdjlfo"

 ## Usage

 ### Basic Setup

-1. Load the plugin in VirtualDJ
+1. Load the plugin in VirtualDJ, on a specific deck or preferably on master
-2. Enable the plugin using the main "Enable Plugin" switch
+2. Open the plugin setup
+3. Enable the LFOs you want to use (same for random value)
-3. Configure each LFO you want to use:
+4. Configure each LFO you want to use:
    - Enable the LFO with its own enable switch
    - Set the LFO type, frequency, amplitude, etc.
-   - Set a variable name for the LFO (e.g., "lfo_1", "filter_mod", etc.)
+   - Variable name are set to "$lfo_1", "$lfo_2", "$lfo_3", "$lfo_4", "$random_value" (can be changed in ini file)
-4. If desired, enable the random generator and set its update interval and variable name
+5. If desired, enable the random generator and set its update interval and variable name

 ### Using LFO Values in VirtualDJ

 Once configured, the plugin continuously updates the variables you've specified.
-These variables can be used in:
+These variables can be used in scripts -

-- **VDJScript**: Access variables in your scripts with `%variable_name%`
-- **Mappings**: Use variables in MIDI/controller mappings
-- **Actions**: Create custom actions that respond to variable changes
+`repeat_start 'lfo_example' 25ms 1000 & get_var '$random_value' & param_cast float & deck 1 level`

+`repeat_start 'lfo_example' 25ms 1000 & get_var '$lfo_1' & param_cast float & deck 1 pitch`

 ### LFO Types